 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company.
-The key management personnel comprise of the directors and no compensation was paid during the year (2017: BD nil).
+The key management personnel are the board of directors and key members of the management and the compensation paid during the year was BD 143,834 (2017: BD 149,062).